PBorocz/manage/README.md

   description: Clean out our temp files and ALL previous builds.
   steps:
     - method: clean
+      echo_stdout: false                # Run quietly

 ################################################################################
 build:
   description: Build our distribution(s).
   steps:
     - method: build
-      confirm: false
+      confirm: false                    # Ok to build without confirmation
-      echo_stdout: true
+      echo_stdout: true                 # We want to see the output of our build!
       allow_error: true                 # We don't care if no files are clean or if dirs don't exist.
 ```

 ## Assumptions